kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * **Record the “why” of your solution.** You may still need a formal acquisition plan, so base it on your lean canvas tool.
 The plan provides the historical record and justification for the acquisition solution in the contract file.

 ---
-## Common Pitfalls and Risks
+## Common Risks

-Before you sit down to develop the solicitation package, you should consider some common pitfalls and risks that may arise as the acquisition solution is developed.
+Before you sit down to develop the solicitation package, you should consider some common risks that may arise as the acquisition solution is developed.
 Review the following items before you put the solicitation “on the street”:

-* **Is the acquisition focused on the end user and their ability to successfully use the product?** The final product’s end users are key to contract success and delivering a high-quality product.
-For the purpose of procurement, the acquisition’s end users are the “customer/program owner.”
-By viewing the acquisition itself as the creation of a “product,” you help align strategic methods throughout the entire process.
+* **Is the acquisition focused on the end user and their ability to successfully use the product?** The end users of the final product are key to contract success and delivering a high-quality outcome.
+For the purpose of procurement, the “customer/program owner” is considered the primary end user of the acquisition process.
+However, the program owner is responsible for meeting the needs of the actual users who will interact with the system once delivered.
+By viewing the acquisition itself as the creation of a “product,” you help align strategic methods throughout the entire process, ensuring both the program’s goals and user needs are addressed.

 * **Is the Product Vision clear?** While the details don’t have to be defined, the vision does.
-All acquisition considerations should be consistent with realizing that vision.
+All acquisition considerations should be consistent with the realization of that vision.

-* **Is there an exit strategy?** Government typically solves non-performance by increasing funding or lengthening schedules because it’s perceived to be too hard to get out of a contract.
+* **Is there an exit strategy?** The government typically solves non-performance by increasing funding or lengthening schedules, as it’s perceived to be too difficult to get out of a contract.
 Is there a strategy to effectively resolve issues of performance on a contract?

-* **Are there incentives that can be applied to increase end user satisfaction?** Leverage commercial incentive strategies where and when you can.
+* **Are there incentives that can be applied to increase end-user satisfaction?** Leverage commercial incentive strategies where and when you can.
 Speak with trade experts and industry during  your market research,  to gain a better understanding of how the various digital service sectors operate in the private sector.
-* **Is the acquisition structured around commercial item acquisition methods as referenced in the Federal Acquisition Regulation FAR) Part 12 and 13.5?** Unless we ask the developers to invent a new coding language specifically for the government, we are utilizing commercial item services and products.
+* **Is the acquisition structured around commercial item acquisition methods as referenced in the Federal Acquisition Regulation FAR) Parts 12 and 13.5?** Unless we ask the developers to invent a new coding language specifically for the government, we are utilizing commercial items, services, and products.

 | Risk | Mitigation | Links |
 | --- | --- | --- |